GioFr/Qlearning/README.md

 # Q-learning - Reinforcement learning
-In this project I explore Q-learning for optimizing the business process.
+In this project I explore Q-learning for optimizing warehouse flows.
 We are given a task to find the shortest path from one point to another in a grid given below.

 <img src='images/labyrinth.png' width='500'>